basho/riak_crdt_cookbook/counters/README.md

 ```

-Aside: If you screw up, I wrote `./clear_counters.rb` so you can clear out the "crdt_cookbook" bucket
+> Note: If you screw up, I wrote `./clear_counters.rb` so you can clear out the "crdt_cookbook" bucket

 And now we're ready to do some MapReduce!